i2p/i2p.www/i2p2www/spec/ssu.rst

                       3. When sent from Charlie to Bob: Bob/Charlie sessionKey

-                      4. When sent from Bob to Alice: Alice's introKey, as received in the PeerTest message from Alice
+                      4. When sent from Bob to Alice: Alice/Bob sessionKey (or for Bob prior to 0.9.52, Alice's introKey, as received in the PeerTest message from Alice, see note below)

                       5. When sent from Charlie to Alice: Alice's introKey, as received in the PeerTest message from Bob